leiyunin/data-commons/README.md

 # Data Commons

-**Root of UN Data from Google API:** - [Start here as we automate SDG Goal visualization](https://datacommons.org/tools/statvar#s=dc%2Fs%2FUnitedNationsUn&d=dc%2Fd%2FUnitedNationsUn_SdgIndicatorsDatabase) - TO DO: Pull this list as navigation
+**Root of UN Goals nav from Google API:** - [Start here as we automate SDG Goal visualization](https://datacommons.org/tools/statvar#s=dc%2Fs%2FUnitedNationsUn&d=dc%2Fd%2FUnitedNationsUn_SdgIndicatorsDatabase)
+TO DO: Simplify and save the UN Goal navigation as a json file for our filters.

-[Data Loader](https://observablehq.com/framework/loaders) - Let's load frequent requests into static files.
-(Good for UN Goal navigation simplification.)
+[Data Loader](https://observablehq.com/framework/loaders) - Save frequent requests as static files.
+(Good for simplified UN Goals navigation.)

 ---